Diagnosis

 Evidence

-The evidence list is the most important part of each request to /diagnosis.
-While evidence is technically an optional attribute, to receive a non-empty response there must be at least one present symptom or laboratory test result added to your evidence list.
+is technically an optional attribute, to receive a non-empty response there must be at least one present symptom added to your evidence list.
 Please note that sending only risk factors or only absent symptoms might not be sufficient to start the interview.

-Each piece of evidence should be sent as a simple JSON object with two required attributes: id and choice_id.
-Optionally, a source attribute can also be added (see corresponding section below).
+Each piece of evidence should be sent as a simple JSON object with two required attributes: id

 "evidence": [